verifa/ansible-katas/11-dynamic-inventory/README.md

 One of the challenges with Docker itself is that it does not have a concept like tags which is common way to group and query hosts/nodes in cloud providers such as AWS or Azure.
 So for the purpose of this exercise we will use a special environment variable `GROUP` which is injected into the `ansible_katas_host_x` containers by `docker-compose` during bootup.

-3. Modify the `local.docker.yml` to lookup the environment variables for all the containers it finds and then create groups named based on the environment variables:
+3. Modify the `local.docker.yml` to look up the environment variables for all the containers it finds and create group names based on the environment variables:

 ```diff
  plugin: community.docker.docker_containers